If you are homeless as a result of an emergency outside of our normal office hours (after 5pm, Monday to Friday), please call 01253 501117.

 - advice and assistance to help you into private rentals

 - option of social housing through the allocations process.

 After these duties, if we have not been able to keep you in your accommodation or found you somewhere else to live, then we will have to assess if you are owed a main housing duty.
 We will look at if you are eligible, have a priority need, became intentionally homeless and have a local connection to the district.

-South Cambridgeshire being a rural district we have very little to no provisions to assist rough sleepers, however, we do work closely with our neighbouring authorities to fund and support rough sleepers through access schemes and Jimmy’s Cambridge.
+With South Cambridgeshire being a mainly rural district, we have very little to no provision to assist rough sleepers.
+However, we do work closely with our neighbouring authorities to support rough sleepers through access schemes and Jimmy’s Cambridge.